rubengooj/pl-slam/README.md

     @article{gomez2017pl,
-      title   = {{PL-SLAM: a Stereo SLAM System through the Combination of Points and Line Segments}}, author  = {Gomez-Ojeda, Ruben and Moreno, Francisco-Angel and Scaramuzza, Davide and Gonzalez-Jimenez, Javier}, journal = {arXiv preprint arXiv:1705.09479},
+      title   = {{PL-SLAM: a Stereo SLAM System through the Combination of Points and Line Segments}}, author  = {Gomez-Ojeda, Ruben and Zuñiga-Noël, David and Moreno, Francisco-Angel and Scaramuzza, Davide and Gonzalez-Jimenez, Javier}, journal = {arXiv preprint arXiv:1705.09479},
       year    = {2017}
 }